Rural City of Wangaratta

 The Rural City of Wangaratta is a local government area in the Hume region of Victoria, Australia, located in the north-east part of the state.
-It covers an area of 3645 km2 and, in June 2018, had a population of 29,087.
+It covers an area of 3645 km2 and, in August 2021, had a population of 29,808.
 It includes the towns of Cheshunt, Eldorado, Everton, Glenrowan, Greta, Greta West, Milawa, Moyhu, Oxley, Tarrawingee, Wangaratta and Whitfield.
-It was formed in 1994 from the amalgamation of the City of Wangaratta, Shire of Wangaratta, Shire of Oxley, and parts of the United Shire of Beechworth, Shire of Benalla and Shire of Yarrawonga.
 When formed the municipality was originally called the Shire of Milawa, but a few months later, was renamed to its current name.

 The Rural City is governed and administered by the Wangaratta Rural City Council; its seat of local government and administrative centre is located at the council headquarters in Wangaratta.
 The Rural City is named after the main urban settlement located in the north of the LGA, that is Wangaratta, which is also the LGA's most populous urban centre with a population of around 18,500.

+History

+The Rural City of Wangaratta was formed in 1994 from the amalgamation of the City of Wangaratta, the Shire of Wangaratta, the Shire of Oxley (less the Merriang district and the Buffalo River valley), the Glenrowan district of the Shire of Benalla, the Everton and Murmungee districts of the United Shire of Beechworth, and the township of Peechelba from the Shire of Yarrawonga.

 Council

 Current composition

-The council is composed of three wards and seven councillors, with four councillors elected to the City Ward and one councillor per remaining ward elected to represent each of the other wards.
-As of July 2021, the seven councillors are:
+The council is composed of seven single-councillor wards.
+As of the 2024 election, the seven councillors are:

 History

 The election of Councillors in 2016 followed a three year period where the Council was governed by Administrators.
 Administrators had been appointed by an Act of Parliament, following the dismissal of the Councillors elected at the 2012 general election.
 A panel of three administrators, by an Act of Parliament, was appointed to oversee the council until the 2016 municipal elections.

+In 2023, the Victoria Electoral Commission commenced an electoral structure review into the existing Ward structures of the Rural City of Wangaratta to satisfy the requirements of the Local Government Act 2020 (Vic).
+As a result of this review, the council moved to seven single-councillor wards for the 2024 election.
+Previously, the council was divided into 4 wards, including a four-councillor city ward.